AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 More information can be found in the [Appearance Settings](../Appearance_Settings) article and articles about particular chart types.

-In the following sample, there is a chart with an Area series and two Line series.
-In all series stroke, hover stroke, and select stroke are configured, and in the Area series, in addition to that, fill, hover fill, and select fill are set:
+In the following sample, there is a chart with an area series and two line series.
+In all series stroke, hover stroke, and select stroke are configured, and in the area series, in addition to that, fill, hover fill, and select fill are set:

 ```
 // configure the visual settings of the first series